yokobond/xcx-key-events/README.md

-# xcratch-example
+# xcx-key-events
 example extension for Xcratch ([yokobond/xcratch: Extendable Scratch3 Programming Environment](https://github.com/yokobond/xcratch/))

 ## ✨ What You can Do with Xcratch

-Open [Xcratch Example](https://yokobond.github.io/xcratch/?project=https://yokobond.github.io/xcratch-example/examples/Xcratch%20Example.sb3) to look at what you can do with Xcratch.
+Open [Xcratch Example](https://yokobond.github.io/xcratch/?project=https://yokobond.github.io/xcx-key-events/examples/Xcratch%20Example.sb3) to look at what you can do with Xcratch.

 This project using "Xcratch Example" extension which add an extra-block "do it" to normal Scratch.
 This "do it" block executes string in its input field as a sentence in Javascript and return the result.